 Giving feedback to team members in a constructive and positive way can be one of the toughest challenges for leaders.
 The theory can make it sound simple; listen and observe, be consistent, don’t make it personal, balance the positive and the negative.
 The problem is the person receiving the feedback may have a different script!
 In this session, Becky Dobell brings many years’ experience of veterinary practice to help you understand the models and guidance that can support feedback and managing conflict, both internally and externally.
-She will use case study examples to help you appreciate the benefits that feedback can bring and the possible outcomes and positioning of conflict management.
+She will use case study examples to help you appreciate the benefits that feedback can bring.

 Becky Armstrong, Sparkle Training and Development

 There has been much talk about recognising and embracing diversity in vet practice in recent years, and the importance of recognising your own unconscious bias.
 Whether we are talking about ethnicity, sexuality, gender, religion, class or disability, it is likely that our differences are far less important than the values we have in common.
 And these differences make for a rich cultural diversity which, if recognised and embraced, can create positive, highly productive workplaces.
 Rebecca Armstrong, who has lived experience of discrimination and disability, works with businesses and larger companies, including Blue Cross, to help devise and implement equality and diversity strategies.
 She will explain how she helps teams to recognise and share their own privileges and biases and in so doing, accept and appreciate the cultural diversity offered by fellow team members and clients.